athenaie/Nessie-s-Revenge/documentation/board_and_monster_specification.md

-# Board and Monster Specification
+# Map and Monster Specification

 ## Monster Specification
  Each player starts the game with one monster of each `monster_id`: